mushroomhostage/exphc/firstpost.md

 **Update** 2012/03/08: posted [this submission](http://www.reddit.com/r/cakesminerapocalypse/comments/qn2cs/exphc_first_days_on_the_new_server_a_photo_album/) with screenshots of some of my experiences, a taste of what this server has to offer.
 [Direct link to album](http://imgur.com/a/jgmvs#0)

+**Update** 2012/03/16: new spawning plugin, [Random Spawn](http://dev.bukkit.org/server-mods/random-spawn/)!
+Apologies to those who died falling from the sky while I was configuring this plugin - it should work now and spawn you in a safe place - please let me know of any problems.
+Also added an initial version of a new experimental local chat plugin.